Working at Heights Training Ontario

 Tradespeople

-Electricians, painters, window installers, and similar trades who regularly work from ladders, platforms, or elevated surfaces on construction sites.
+For electricians, painters, window installers, and similar trades who regularly work from ladders, platforms, or elevated surfaces on construction sites.

 Maintenance and Facility Workers on Construction Projects

-Workers performing maintenance, repairs, or installations on construction sites where fall protection is required under construction regulations.
+For workers performing maintenance, repairs, or installations on construction sites where fall protection is required under construction regulations.

 Supervisors

-Working at Heights Certificate Validity
+Ontario Working at Heights Certificate Validity

 Working at Heights certification in Ontario is not permanent.
 Employers are responsible for ensuring that training remains valid, current, and properly documented.